OutSystems/docs-product/src/develop/ui/accessibility/intro.md

 ### **Fix the accessibility issues**

-You can fix all the issues from this example by following the instructions in the section **Basic accessibility settings**.
+To fix all the issues from this example, follow the instructions in the [Basic accessibility settings](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Accessibility#Basic_accessibility_settings) section.
 After some quick edits, the page now has a title, the language definition, and the image has an alt text.
 If you check the page again, the report shows zero errors.

 ![Fixing the accessibility issues](images/fixing-accessibility-issues.png)